Skip to content

 Decision TypeCountDeciderExamples

-Rule-based deterministic9RJurisdiction routing + verification matrix + consent FCRA Section 604(b) + Form I-9 review + result validation + Pre-Adverse Action Notice + dispute handling + audit trail
+Rule-based deterministic9RJurisdiction routing, verification matrix, FCRA Section 604(b) consent, Form I-9 review, result validation, Pre-Adverse Action Notice, dispute handling, audit trail

-ML-augmented intent indicator3AParallel verification orchestration + EU AI Act bias monitoring + progress tracking SLA
+ML-augmented intent indicator3AParallel verification orchestration, EU AI Act bias monitoring, SLA progress tracking

 Micro-Decision Table